-The Marlboro Township Municipal Court has one Municipal Judge appointed by the Mayor with the advice and consent of the Township Council.
+The Marlboro Township Municipal Court has one Municipal Court Judge appointed by the Mayor with the advice and consent of the Township Council.
 Judge James M. Newman was appointed January 1, 2012.

-- Carrying out the rules, regulations, policies and procedures relating to the operation of the Court.
+- Carrying out the rules, regulations, policies and procedures relating to the operation of the court.

-- Interviewing and speaking to prospective complainants and receiving complaints and dispensing information relating to Court matters.
+- Interviewing and speaking to prospective complainants and receiving complaints and dispensing information relating to court matters.

-- Maintaining the financial records of the Court and entering them in the docket; arranging trial calendars; signing Court documents; and preparing and issuing warrants and sufficiency and equity; and receiving and accounting for fines and costs.
+- Maintaining the financial records of the court and entering them in the docket; arranging trial calendars; signing court documents; and preparing and issuing warrants and sufficiency and equity; and receiving and accounting for fines and costs.

-- Interviewing persons to determine if there is a basis for formal action and, if necessary, issue summonses requiring Court appearances; maintaining and classifying records and files.
+- Interviewing persons to determine if there is a basis for formal action and, if necessary, issue summonses requiring court appearances; maintaining and classifying records and files.

-The Marlboro Municipal Court also has a mediation program which is in place to assist people who may have neighborhood disputes, such as neighbors who have problems with barking dogs or engage in other disagreements.
+The Marlboro Township Municipal Court also has a mediation program which is in place to assist people who may have neighborhood disputes, such as neighbors who have problems with barking dogs or engage in other disagreements.

 Marlboro Court proceedings are governed by Township ordinances, court rules and State statutes.
 Court employees are not allowed to give legal advice, but will be happy to answer procedural questions.